DeDop/dedop-core/docs/user_manual/um_shell.rst

 works, go to :ref:`here <processor_info_not_yet_exists>`.
 By default, the command above will process every single L1A files inside the ``inputs`` directory under the current workspace, unless ``--inputs [L1A_FILE [L1A_FILE ...]]`` flag is specified.

-The default behaviour is that the processor will run based on the current configuration.
-However, when ``--all-configs`` flag is set, it will process the same input files with all available configurations in the current workspace.
+The default behaviour is that the current configuration is used for processing.
+However, when ``--all-configs`` flag is set, it will process the input files with all available configurations in the current workspace, producing an output for each configuration.
 The output products will be located inside ``outputs`` directory under each configuration directory.
 To specify other locations for the outputs, the flag ``--output DIR`` can be used.

 When the flag ``--skip-l1bs`` is added to the command above, the process will generate only L1B files.